 Expressions may also refer to parameters of submodules defined earlier in the NED file, using the submoduleName.paramName or the submoduleName[index].paramName syntax.
-To refer to parameters of the local submodule inside a submodule body, use the this qualifier: this.destAddress.
+To refer to parameters of the local module/channel inside a submodule or channel body, use the this qualifier: this.destAddress.
+To make a reference to a parameter of the compound module from within a submodule or channel body explicit, use the parent qualifier: parent.destAddress.